-The sands appear to stretch forever at low tide sometimes carrying the rippled patterns of the seabed and it was on these beaches with the tangled wooded slopes above, that the young Rosamunde Pilcher roamed in her childhood.
+The sands appear to stretch forever at low tide, carrying the rippled patterns of the seabed.
+It was on these beaches above Lelant Saltings, flanked by tangled wooded, that the young Rosamunde Pilcher roamed in her childhood.

 Follow the coastal path in winter